TedWeiZL/rpc-project/design_doc.md

 - [x] replace binary.Write with a more efficient one. (avoid using reflection)

-- [] Remove logging logic in the customrpc package
+- [] Remove logging logic in the minirpc package

 - [x] Benchmark codec